-Why are Low Potassium Potatoes important for kidney disease?
+So, why are low potassium potatoes important for kidney disease?
 Potatoes are high in potassium (also know as “K”) which is a nutrient that must be limited when following a diet to manage kidney disease.
-Fortunately, renal dietitians can show you have to decrease the K in high-potassium food like potatoes.
-As shown in this recipe, you can cut up and leach or soak potatoes in water to decrease the K content in the potatoes.

-For more low potassium foods, make sure to look at our recipe database and select Chronic Kidney Disease for more kidney friendly recipes.
+For more low potassium recipes, make sure to look at our recipe database and select Chronic Kidney Disease for more kidney-friendly recipes.

 Leached Mashed Potatoes with Roasted Garlic